molgenis/vip-report/README.md

  -t,--template <arg>      Report template file (.html).
  -pd,--pedigree <arg>     Comma-separated list of pedigree files (.ped).
  -ph,--phenotypes <arg>   Comma-separated list of sample-phenotypes (e.g. HPO:123 or HPO:123;HPO:234 or sample0/HPO:123,sample1/HPO:234).
 Phenotypes are CURIE formatted (prefix:reference) and separated by a semicolon.
- -d,--debug               Enable debug mode (additional logging and pretty
+ -mr,--max_records <arg>   Integer stating the maximum number of records to be available in the report.
+Default: 100 -ms,--max_samples <arg>   Integer stating the maximum number of samples to be available in the report.
+Default: 100 -d,--debug               Enable debug mode (additional logging and pretty
                           printed report.